SHORTLISTED FOR THE 2022 REPUBLIC OF CONSCIOUSNESS PRIZE

 ‘There is no better lycée than Our Lady of the Nile.
 Nor is there any higher.
 Twenty-five hundred metres, the white teachers proudly proclaim.’

-Parents send their daughters to Our Lady of the Nile to be moulded into respectable citizens, and to escape the dangers of the outside world.
-In the elite school run by white nuns, the young ladies learn, eat, sleep and gossip together.
+Parents send their daughters to Our Lady of the Nile to be moulded into respectable citizens, and to protect them from the dangers of the outside world.
+The young ladies are expected to learn, eat, and live together, presided over by the colonial white nuns.

-Fifteen years prior to the 1994 Rwandan genocide, the girls try on their parents’ preconceptions and attitudes, transforming the lycée into a microcosm of the country’s mounting racial tensions and violence.
-In the midst of the interminable rainy season, everything unfolds behind the closed doors of the school: friendship, curiosity, fear, deceit, and persecution.
+It is fifteen years prior to the 1994 Rwandan genocide and a quota permits only two Tutsi students for every twenty pupils.
+As Gloriosa, the school’s Hutu queen bee, tries on her parents’ preconceptions and prejudices, Veronica and Virginia, both Tutsis, are determined to find a place for themselves and their history.
+In the struggle for power and acceptance, the lycée is transformed into a microcosm of the country’s mounting racial tensions and violence.
+During the interminable rainy season, everything slowly unfolds behind the school’s closed doors: friendship, curiosity, fear, deceit, and persecution.